brownplt/smol-translator/README.md

 ## Known Differences from `#lang smol`

+⚠️ This section lists the goal rather than the current status of the repo.

 `#lang smol` is the original definition of smol.
 It is defined by Shriram in the form of a Racket language.
 You can find more details about `#lang smol` at https://github.com/shriram/smol.